 You will be equipped for work in advocacy, law enforcement, policymaking, or as a liaison officer.

-You will be equipped for a career in performing arts, theatre, community arts and cultural development, applied theatre, arts and health sector, and drama education as well as offering transferable skills in relation to your other major study.
+You will be equipped for a career in community arts and cultural development, applied theatre, arts and health sector, and drama education as well as offering transferable skills in relation to your other major study.

 You will be equipped for a career as a social historian, museum curator, record keeper, project manager, or researcher.